top of page

 2. Non-economic damages – Often referred to as “pain and suffering,” these cover more abstract consequences of an injury: physical pain, emotional distress, loss of enjoyment of life, anxiety, and similar harms.

-The total value of a personal injury case depends on a range of factors: the severity of injuries, the duration of recovery, the extent of disability, and how much the injury impacts the victim’s quality of life.
+The total value of a personal injury case depends on several factors.
+These include the severity of injuries, the duration of recovery, the extent of disability, and how much the injury impacts the victim’s quality of life.

 The California Personal Injury Compensation Calculator is a browser-based tool that allows users to input three simple variables: